sgrao001/MyBooks/akka/akka.md

 He was assigned to support a village fair in Nanjangud, a neighboring town.
 There was to be a celebration in honor of the god 'Shiva'.
 It was anticipated that there would be a large number of people at the festivities.
 He was assigned the task of organizing the event.

 Grandfather returned home from Nanjangud with a fever that would not subside.
 His illness got diagnosed as Cholera.
 It is not clear if that determination was a best guess or was a considered diagnosis.
-Ratna writes, “He breathed his last 24 hours later. “ e was 54 years old.
+Ratna writes, “He breathed his last 24 hours later. “ He was 54 years old.
 In his final hours, my grandfather looked at Akka and said, "My chances of survival are low.
 I am sorry to be leaving the responsibilities of four kids to you."

 This was a devastating blow to Akka.
 Akka was only 43.
 She knew that once she finished grieving her husband's death, her next challenge would be raising the four children at home with her — Sethubai was married and had moved out.
 The eldest was 18 and the youngest, 9.
 With my grandpa's death, Akka's world was upended.
 The stable life she knew vanished, leaving her to face a terrifying new reality.
 As her livelihood disappeared, the weight of providing food, clothing, and schooling for her children fell squarely on her shoulders.
 Her three unmarried daughters' futures suddenly looked bleak, their marriage prospects diminished without a male provider.
 With no marketable skills of her own, these desperate thoughts swirled relentlessly in her mind.
 <div style="break-after: page;"></div><br>